opsmill/infrahub/docs/development/docs.md

 For example: *Select the current branch, i.e., 'main'.*

-It's also acceptable to use "for example" or "such as".
+It's also acceptable and clearer to use "for example" or "such as".

 ### Common external words